The best and worst NFL trade debuts ever: Mack joins Moss (x2)

 The trade: The Raiders acquired Palmer, who had retired after refusing to report to the Bengals, in 2011 for first- and second-round draft picks.

 The debut: Palmer was rusty and the Raiders got smoked 28-0 by the Chiefs.
 Palmer completed only eight of 21 passes for 116 yards and threw three interceptions.
+The resulting 1.8 Total Quarterback Rating was the second-worst for a qualified player that season.
 The Raiders finished 4-5 in his nine starts and failed to reach the playoffs.